vekotinkero/fatctrl-the-phone/README.md

 # FΔT MIDI Controller: The Phone
 This project demonstrates a basic MIDI controller done with Arduino UNO clone.
-The controller sends basic MIDI data so it can be used in any software that accept MIDI.
+The controller sends basic MIDI data so it can be used with any software that accept MIDI.
 I'm using Ableton Live 9 myself.
 I like the ability to map my MIDI commands to basically anything.

 ## Few words about MIDI